JaddotWuzHere/Hydraxia/README.md

 Hydraxia was made possible only through the help and support from the PolyhedralDev team, as well as the default Overworld config packaged with Terra, where a lot of edited configs from can be found in various assets in Hydraxia.
 You can check out the pack here: https://github.com/PolyhedralDev/TerraOverworldConfig

 ## Biome List
-A list of screenshots and descriptions of all the biomes included in this pack can be found on the Wiki of this repository (soon).
+A list of screenshots and descriptions of all the biomes included in this pack can be found on the Wiki of this repository [here](https://github.com/JaddotWuzHere/Hydraxia/wiki).

 ## Installing this pack